Our experts answer your questions with a smile

 Mercedes Eactros

-This summer the automotive giant, Mercedesannounced its first 100% electric truck.
+This summer the automotive giant, Mercedeshas announced its first electric 100% truck.

 Mercedes announced last June the eActros and its promised 400km range.
 Inspired by the Actros, the eActros is a 3-axle electric truck designed for heavy collection and distribution traffic.

-The conventional powertrain was replaced by an electrically driven rear axle with electric motors.
-The new axle was derived from the electric axle of the hybrid bus Mercedes-Benz Citaro hybrid bus.
+The conventional powertrain has been replaced by an electrically driven rear axle with electric motors.
+The new axle was derived from the electric axle on the hybrid bus.
+Mercedes-Benz Citaro.
 Power is supplied by a battery pack comprising three lithium-ion battery modules.
 The result is a range of 200km.

-Mercedes has made it very easy to recharge the eActros with a standardized charging system.
-With a charging power of 160 kW, it takes just over an hour to go from 20% to 80% with three batteries, or 1.5 hours with four batteries, before you can get back on the road.
-Recharging time also depends on a number of external factors.
-Like the Tesla Semi, the eActros is equipped with several driver assistance systems to make life easier for the driver.
+Mercedes has made it very easy to recharge the eActros with a standardised charging system.
+With a charging power of 160 kW, it takes just over an hour to go from 20 to 80 % with three batteries, or 1? hours with four batteries, before you can get back on the road.
+The charging time also depends on a number of external factors.
+Like the Tesla Semi, the eActros is equipped with a number of driving assistance systems to make life easier for its driver.

 These include:

-- anti-drowsy system for very early morning or very late evening journeys
+- the anti-drowsy system for very early morning or very late evening journeys

 - direction change assistant